An Alt-Data Story Explainer

 These are the scenes we live in.
 And as we create buy and sell orders, we become part of the story.
 We may as well study the script.

 Let’s return to our characters.

 Active and passive money, fast trading, and risk management.
-These are the players who leave traces on 605 and 606 data.
+These are the players who leave traces on 605, 606, and Reg SHO data.

 Volume is a single number representing shares traded.
 And activity alone is meaningful.
 A great amount of time and analysis is focused on volume statistics.
 Up-volume, down-volume, increasing or decreasing volume, on-balance volume, accumulation distribution, money-flow, and of course, the great VWAP, volume-weighted average price.